SettingsGPT-4/pearcleaner/README.md

 # pearcleaner
-Pear Cleaner is an Advanced Fortnite cleaner to remove deep traces.
+Pear Cleaner is an Advanced Windows/Fortnite cleaner to remove deep traces.